Last Updated on

 6. The monastery of the 40 saints

 The monastery of the 40 saints is my top recommendation of things to do in Saranda Albania.
-Many miss the opportunity to visit this historic site and beautiful vantage point.
+Many miss the opportunity to visit this historic site and a beautiful vantage point.
 This monastery is a special place, it was built between the 4-6th century and houses 40 rooms within.
 It was dedicated to the 40 Martyrs of Sebaste who refused to give up their Christian faith during the early stages of the Roman empire in Armenia, so they were locked in the building to die.

 The monastery was in good condition up until 1944 when it was bombed by British soldiers who believed there was a German garrison hiding inside.